oceanum/intake-gfs-ncar/examples/README.md

 3. Save the processed data as NetCDF files in a `gfs_output` directory
 4. Generate visualizations (where applicable)

-The examples use data from 3 days ago by default to ensure availability.
+The examples use data from recent days by default to ensure availability.
+The catalog-based examples (`*_catalog.py`) are recommended as they use pre-configured datasets that are simpler to use and more reliable.

+## Catalog Datasets

+The catalog includes the following pre-configured datasets:

+- `gfs_surface_winds` - 10-meter wind components (U and V) with automatic variable mapping
+- `gfs_ice_concentration` - Sea ice concentration data optimized for polar region analysis
+- `gfs_forecast` - General-purpose dataset for custom variable selection

+These datasets use NetCDF Subset Service (NCSS) for efficient data access and include pre-configured filters for common use cases.